epistoteles/Modergator/.github/README.md

 ## ⚙️ Installation

-To host an instance of the bot on your own, you will need run both the bot itself as well as different APIs handling the kinds of messages.
-We have developed the bot to be hosted on an Ubuntu Server, other systems might need an adaption.
+To host an instance of the bot on your own, you will need run both the bot itself as well as multiple APIs handling the different kinds of messages.
+We have developed the bot to be hosted on an Ubuntu server, other systems might need an adaption.

-As the dependency torch 1.4.0 (needed for the meme API) does not work with python versions later than 3.8, you need to use python 3.8.
+As the dependency torch 1.4.0 (needed for the meme API) does not work with python versions later than 3.8, you have to use python 3.8.
 This guide assumes you already have python 3.8 set up.

 First, you need to install the following dependencies:
 ```